tajawal/code-challenge/QA_NativeApps.md

 ### Main Test Scenario:

-1- Open tajawal.com or almosafer.com App
+1- Open Tajawal or Almosafer Native Mobile App

 2- Check for current set language.
 If language is already set to english then proceed with next steps.
 If not, then first change language to english and then proceed.